serodriguez68/authz/README.md

 Authz provides you with:
 - An **authorization admin** interface that allows non-developers to configure and manage how authorization works for your app.
 The admin makes it very easy to answer questions like *"who can create top-secret reports"?* or *"what can John Doe do?"*
+- An **opinionated** approach on how to structure your permissions that promotes clarity and maintainability.
 - An easy-to-use API that allows developers to integrate *Authz* into their apps with **very little code** while providing them with the tools they need.
   - *"Can I make my views dynamic depending on the user's authorization?"* Yup!